 Archaeologists seek War of 1812 remnants buried within Patterson Park, Scott Dance, Baltimore Sun, March 26, 2014.

-Today it’s best known for the pagoda, summertime jazz concerts and some of the city’s best sledding.
+Today it’s best known for the observatory, summertime jazz concerts and some of the city’s best sledding.
 But an archaeological dig planned for Patterson Park’s Hampstead Hill seeks to revive a largely forgotten 200-year-old story.
 While most know Fort McHenry’s role in the Battle of Baltimore, thanks to Francis Scott Key and “The Star-Spangled Banner,” few know or remember what transpired on the hill overlooking the harbor.
 Buried there could lie remnants of the trenches that helped Baltimore fend off advancing British land forces and end the War of 1812.